micr0softstore/twrp_android_device_huawei_elsa/README.md

 ```
 Bugs:
-aptouch: no touch (hopefully that got fixed now)
+aptouch: no touch (hopefully last commit fixed it)
-decryption: (that might also been fixed)
+decryption: (will work on that later)
 Vibration: its broken on Kirins, not gonna bother myself with it tbh.
-logcat: it is reported to be broken by NDX Code (still dont really know why, will have to check dmesg)
 fstab is fked up for now, will fix it later once twrp gets stable overall.
+no fastbootd aded yet as of insufficant space in recovery_ramdisk.
 ```

 ```